Chen Diexian: Early life

 In 1879, Chen Diexian was born Chen Shousong (陈壽嵩) in the city of Hangzhou, Zhejiang, China.
-His father Chen Fuyuan (陈蝶仙) was a physician who lived alongside his brother (an official) in at a family property in the city, on which resided sixty people (including their relatives and servants).
+His father Chen Fuyuan (陈福元) was a physician who lived alongside his brother (an official) in at a family property in the city, on which resided sixty people (including their relatives and servants).
 Fuyuan's first wife was killed during the Taiping Rebellion, and he remarried to a woman named Wang (王).
 Frequently in ill health, she never had a child with Fuyuan; instead, at her suggestion, he took a concubine named Dai (戴), whom he had found as a homeless orphan during the rebellion.
 Dai had four sons with Fuyuan, the third of whom was Chen Shousong.

 Chen Fuyuan died in 1885, followed by Dai in 1893.
 Chen changed his name to Chen Xu (陳栩) when he was young, received a classical literary education, and passed the county-level imperial examinations in 1893.
 Chen featured his early romantic experiences heavily in his poetry and writings.
 These portray his cousin and fellow poet Gu Yinglian as his first romantic interest.
 Despite their similar ages, they were purportedly prevented from marrying due to belonging to different generations.
 Wang had betrothed Chen to a woman named Zhu Shu (朱恕) during his childhood, and the two married in 1897.
 However, despite a comfortable relationship with Zhu, Chen continued to have romantic feelings for a family friend named Zhenglou and the two entered an affair.
 Zhu reportedly discovered the affair in 1898, and attempted to arrange for Zhenglou to become Chen's concubine.
 Zhenglou declined due to her dislike of Dai; however, Zhenglou and Chen continued an intermittent romantic relationship over the following decade.

 After his uncle's death later in 1897, the Chen family was split by an inheritance dispute.
 Chen moved with his mother and two of his brothers to a house near Mount Ziyang, south of Hangzhou.